MSW and BSW FAQ’s

 Q: How will Low Residency MSW students be placed in field settings?

-A: The USM SSW Field Coordinators identify all field sites and secure all placements for students.
+A: The USM SSW Field Education will identify all field sites and secure all placements for students.
 To do this, they work with students individually to choose a field placement that is both a good fit for the student and meets the criteria for a sound training experience.
 If students are interested in placements at sites not currently affiliated with USM, they must contact the field coordinator about this and not approach the agency independently.

 In the Low Residency MSW program, field placements will run from Fall through Spring semesters of the second and third years, with no field placements in the summer.
 The placement process will begin in January (for September 1 start date).
-The process is initiated with an email contact to students by the field coordinator.
-The placement process involves scheduling a meeting with the Field Coordinator to discuss areas of interest (face to face or via use of distance technology).
+The process is initiated with an email contact to students by the field staff designee.
+The placement process involves scheduling a meeting with the Field Staff to discuss areas of interest (face to face or via use of distance technology).
 Students then follow through with arranging interviews at sites identified as viable options.
 It is critical to engage in the field placement process promptly, both as an important piece of your professional development, as well as to ensure you secure a suitable placement.

 Q: Would I be allowed to do a field placement in my place of employment?